MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-02.md

 With information on how to connect to a MongoDB, you're ready to run the container locally.
 The sample app expects MongoDB connection information to be passed in environment variables.
 There are several ways to get environment variables passed to container locally.
 Each has advantages and disadvantages in terms of security.
 You should avoid checking in any sensitive information or leaving sensitive information in code in the container.

 > [!NOTE]
-> When deployed to Azure, the web app will get connection info from environment values set as App Service configuration settings and none of the modifications for the local development environment scenario apply.
+> When deployed to Azure, the web app gets connection information from environment values set as App Service configuration settings and none of the modifications for the local development environment scenario apply.

 ### [VS Code](#tab/vscode-docker)